All Episodes

 People who've earned it probably didn't have a lot to begin with.

-They know how hard it was to get it, and if it is ever gone the process of uh of rebuilding it, it's it's an arduous thing to imagine.
+And if it is ever gone, the process of rebuilding, it's an arduous thing to imagine.

 Okay.

-Oh, oh, oh, oh, okay, well, yes, with her her focus on what real riches are.
+Well, yes, her focus on what real riches are.

-And I've always said when you look back on your life, stuff that really matters to you, the stuff that really makes your fondest memories is the relationships you had with people you love.
+And I've always said when you look back on your life, stuff that really matters to you, the stuff that really makes your fondest memories is the relationships you have with people you love.

-When they uh when they get old and they start talking and reflecting on their lives and the things they remember.
+That's not what people cite when they get old and they start talking and reflecting on their lives and the things they remember.

 I thought it was too.

-I I thought it was a very human thing, too.
+I thought it was a very human thing, too.

-Romney's net worth is two hundred and two million dollars.
+Romney's net worth is $202 million.

-And the truth is she doesn't.
+And the truth is, she doesn't.

-It's probably invested away, squirreled away, you just can't go grab it.
+It's probably invested away, squirreled away.

 Trying to drum that up.